archawat/claude-sessions/README.md

 /project:module-start frontend
 # This will:
 # - Check if modules/frontend/CLAUDE.md exists
+# - Create .claude/sessions/frontend/ directory if needed
 # - Display the module context
-# - Guide you through the setup process
+# - Guide you to: cd modules/frontend
+# - Then start session with: /project:session-start [task-name]
 ```

 **Option 2: Manual Setup**